the-amazing-atharva/EcoFix/README.md

 ---

-Thank you for using EcoFix!
-Together, we can make our environment better.
+Thank you for using **EcoFix!** Together, we can make our environment better 🌍✨.